skaparate/express-streaming-test/README.md

-# hello-express
+# Streaming with ExpressJS

-A server that serves a webpage, its resources, and some data
+An express backend that streams a single video.

-## Your Project
+## The Project

 On the front-end,